eclipse-imagen/imagen/docs/migration/index.md

 # {{ page.title }}

-Eclipse ImageN offers a migration path for developers using the Java Advanced Imaging Framework:
+Eclipse ImageN offers a migration path for developers migrating from the Java Advanced Imaging Framework:

 * ``org.eclipse.imagen:imagen-all``: includes the core library, bundled with supported operators for which test cases have been provided.